hydroper/littlecarexperience-draft1/README.md

 * Backend
   * Godot Engine

-There are several troubles to handle with this technology combination:
+There are certain troubles to handle with this technology combination:

-* WebSocket bugs; something strange to do with the peer dictionary is going on in the Godot Engine backend.
+* WebSocket — something strange to do with the peer dictionary is going on in the Godot Engine backend.
 * The Two.js rendering library's API is not rich in options.

+Alternative technologies considered:

+* Front-end
+  * Pixi.js rendering library — it had a bug that cutted the player off the stage, thus discarded.

 ## License